Religion in the United States: Bahá'í Faith

 The Baháʼí Faith was first mentioned in the United States in 1893 at the World Parliament of Religions in Chicago.
 Soon after, early American converts began embracing the new religion.
 Thornton Chase was the first American Baháʼí, dating from 1894.
-One of the first Baháʼí institutions in the U.S. was established in Chicago to facilitate the establishment of the first Baháʼí House of Worship in the West, which was eventually built in Wilmette, Illinois and dedicated in 1953.
+One of the first Baháʼí institutions in the US was established in Chicago to facilitate the establishment of the first Baháʼí House of Worship in the West, which was eventually built in Wilmette, Illinois and dedicated in 1953.

-World wide, the religion has grown faster than the rate of population growth over the 20th century, and has been recognized since the 1980s as the most widespread minority religion in the countries of the world.
+Worldwide, the religion has grown faster than the rate of population growth over the 20th century, and has been recognized since the 1980s as the most widespread minority religion in the countries of the world.
 Similarly, by 2020, the religion was the largest minority religion in about half of the counties.
 Since about 1970 the state with the single largest Baháʼí population was South Carolina.
 From 2010 data the largest populations of Baháʼís at the county-by-county level are in Los Angeles, CA, Palm Beach, FL, Harris County, TX, and Cook County, IL.
-However, estimates of the total number of Baháʼís varies widely from around 500,000 to 175,000.
+However, estimates of the total number of Baháʼís varies widely from around 175,000 to 500,000.

+Druze Faith

+Druze began migrating to the United States in the late 1800s from the Levant (Syria and Lebanon).
+Druze emigration to the Americas increased at the outset of the 20th century due to the famine during World War I that killed an estimated one third to one half of the population, the 1860 Mount Lebanon civil war, and the Lebanese Civil War between 1975 and 1990.
+The United States is the second largest home of Druze communities outside the Middle East after Venezuela (60,000).
+According to some estimates there are about 30,000 to 50,000 Druzes in the United States, with the largest concentration in Southern California.
+American Druze are mostly of Lebanese and Syrian descent.

+Members of the Druze faith face the difficulty of finding a Druze partner and practicing endogamy; marriage outside the Druze faith is strongly discouraged according to the Druze doctrine.
+They also face the pressure of keeping the religion alive because many Druze immigrants to the United States converted to Protestantism, becoming communicants of the Presbyterian or Methodist churches.